bugra-altintas/dynamic_programming/README.md

 *binaryKnapsack* function in *binaryKnapsack.cpp* solves the **Binary Knapsack Problem** by dynamic programming approach.
 Also, a main function is provided in the file.

+# Longest Common Sequence

+*longestCommonSequence* function in *longestCommonSequence.cpp* files solves the  **Longest Common Sequence** problem by using dynamic programming approach.
+Also, a main function is provided in the file.

 # Calculating the Wasted Area with given partition options

 There are three functions that calculates the wasted area in a field by partitioning it with given partition options.